Psychiatry Hospital Based job located in Massachusetts

 Overview:

-This position is ideal for a psychiatrist committed to?long-term, relationship-based care?and to advancing recovery-oriented, evidence-based services.
-The role combines?direct clinical care?with leadership in?developing and shaping our wellness programming?— integrating psychopharmacologic treatment, psychosocial interventions, and measurement-based care to promote recovery, resilience, and quality of life.
-In addition, the position will involve supervision/teaching.
+In addition, the position will involve opportunities for supervision/teaching.
 An academic appointment with the Harvard Medical School is possible for the appropriate candidate.
 Garage parking in the Longwood Medical Area is available at no cost.

 Responsibilities: